English Teacher (TV series): Streaming

 New episodes of English Teacher were made available to stream on Hulu following their FX premiere.
 The first two episodes were released on Hulu on September 3, 2024.
 Internationally, the series was made available for streaming on Disney+.
 All ten episodes of the second season were released on Hulu on September 26, 2025.

 The streaming aggregator Reelgood, which tracks real-time data from 20 million U.S. users for original and acquired content across SVOD and AVOD services, reported that English Teacher was the eighth most-streamed program in the U.S. from August 29 through September 4, 2024.
 The series ranked No. 3 on Hulu's "Top 15 Today" list—a daily updated list of the platform's most-watched titles—on September 5.
 Reelgood later reported that English Teacher was the fourth most-streamed show for the week ending September 11, before moving to ninth place by the week ending September 14.

 Reception

 Critical response

 For the first season, review aggregator website Rotten Tomatoes reported a 98% approval rating, based on 44 critic reviews.
 The website's critics consensus reads, "English Teacher makes no bones about the drudgery of faculty life while never feeling like homework, making for a biting and buoyant schoolhouse sitcom."
-Metacritic gave the first season a weighted average score of 83 out of 100 based on 25 critic reviews, indicating "universal acclaim."
+Metacritic gave the first season a weighted average score of 83 out of 100 based on 25 critic reviews, indicating "universal acclaim".

-The second season has a 100% approval rating on Rotten Tomatoes, based on 8 critic reviews.
-On Metacritic, it has a weighted average score of 75 out of 100 based on 6 reviews, indicating "generally favorable".
+The second season has a 91% approval rating on Rotten Tomatoes, based on 11 critic reviews.
+On Metacritic, it has a weighted average score of 76 out of 100 based on 7 reviews, indicating "generally favorable" reviews.